For Thanksgiving, order by November 21 with standard shipping. Shop Thanksgiving.

 Here are some of our favorite Thanksgiving recipes:

-Shop the photo: Serving board, vase, greenery
+Shop similar: serving board, vase, greenery

 Tailor the Table to Them

 Thoughtful details show a guest that this moment was made for them.
 If your table includes new faces, name cards are a great way to help guests feel at ease.
 Using a mix of materials creates a collected look and brings warmth and comfort to your table.
 Layering textures and materials makes the setting feel thoughtful and special.
 Simple flourishes, such as mini bouquets made from seasonal stems, can make a guest feel like their presence is celebrated.
-Simply gather a few stems or borrow this look (dried wheat, dried bouquet) and tie them together with a piece of ribbon.

 Focus on what matters most